 I was the first up to jump, I couldn’t help but think back to two years prior when I jumped the Corona Arch.
 This was completely different.
 Jumping this time there was a full 4 seconds of slack in the rope where I was in a complete free fall.
 The distance was also a huge factor.
-If you ever get the chance to look off a 400 foot cliff, Do IT.
+If you ever get the chance to look off a 400-foot cliff, do it.
 Then just think about how hard it would be to tell yourself to jump.
-Despite knowing all of your equipment is complete secure you still have your doubts.
+Despite knowing all of your equipment is completely secure you still have your doubts.
 I knew that we over rigged everything so it was definitely safe, but then you have to be a little bit brave or crazy to step off the edge.

 On day 2 we had the rest of our jumpers as well as a few random friends we made along the way joining in on the jump.
-They did everything from run off the side, back flips, gainers and a bat hang from the high line set up nearby; we only had to give a two finger push to one
+They did everything from run off the side, backflips, gainers and a bat hanging from the high line set up nearby; we only had to give a two finger push to one .

-Everyone had an amazing time and the day ended around a campfire swapping stories and listening to friends play guitar, like every day should.
+Everyone had an amazing time and the day ended around a campfire swapping stories and listening to friends play guitar as every day should.

 We had plenty of help packing the gear out and we headed home.
 We celebrated by going to Ray’s Tavern and getting some of the best bacon burgers in Utah.
 The drive home I kept thinking about how I want to Leave My Mark- by creating as many opportunities for myself and others to get up off the couch, walk out the front door and DO something.
 Anything.
 Getting outside is always a good idea.